 Guidelines for child-friendly legal aid for children in conflict with the law – Recommendations and inspiring practices aimed at legal aid providers and policy makers.

 Whether they are suspected, accused or condemned for an offence, children’s rights can be undermined.
 It is therefore fundamental that they should have access to child-friendly legal aid.
 Its existence and availability depends not only on legal aid providers, but also on authorities and policy makers.

 The present Guidelines aim to make accessible international standards, recommendations and inspiring practices to support the action of all professionals having an impact on legal aid for children in conflict with the law across Europe.

-A child friendly version of the Guidelines will also be developed!
+A child-friendly version of the Guidelines will be soon available!

 On February 11th, we invited academics and practitioners of criminal justice, child rights and legal aids to attend the conference “Legal Aid for Children in Criminal Proceedings: child-friendly legal aid in focus”.
 The main objective of this conference was to provide an overview of the access to legal aid in the EU and in different national contexts as well as sharing recommendations and best practices regarding this crucial topic.

 Below are the recordings of our speakers as well as the presentations of the research for Albania, Belgium, and Lithuania, presented by the project partners.